Associate Degree Nursing

 Nursing is a demanding but rewarding career.
 Upon acceptance into the nursing program, you must make a commitment to hard work and study to be successful in the program.
 The following suggestions are strongly recommended:

-Limit full-time work to fewer hours so that you have time to study nursing.
+Plan to limit full-time work to fewer hours so that you have time to study nursing.

 Complete as many of the support courses as possible before starting the nursing courses.